Jemmy Button: Arrival in England

 The Beagle arrived back in Plymouth from her first voyage of exploration in mid-October 1830.
 The newspapers soon started publishing details of the Yaghan visitors and they became celebrities.
 In London, they met King William IV.
 Fuegia Basket was given a bonnet by Queen Adelaide.

 Return to Patagonia

 One year later, Captain Fitzroy returned the three surviving Fuegians home.
 He took with him a young naturalist, Charles Darwin, on what was the second voyage of HMS Beagle.

 After initial difficulty recalling his language and customs, Orundellico / Jemmy soon shed his European clothes and habits.
 A few months after his arrival, he was seen emaciated, naked save for a loincloth, and long-haired.
 Nevertheless, he declined the offer to return to England, which Darwin conjectured was due to the presence of his "young and nice looking wife".
 It appears that he and the others had taught their families some English.

-Darwin noted in his The Descent of Man that Jemmy Button, probably like other Fuegians, did not have any concept of God or Devil.
-In The Descent of Man, he suggests that Button never understood the plan to convert Fuegians to Christianity and "with justifiable pride, stoutly maintained that there was no devil in his land."